Greg Kovacs: Later life

 On November 29, 2010, Kovacs was charged with extortion after a supplement store owner entered an Erin Mills bank to tell staff he was being extorted, and that a group of men had demanded he withdraw a large sum of money.

 Death

-Kovacs died on November 22, 2013 at approximately 9:50 PM, in his Mississauga, Ontario condominium from heart failure.
-He is survived by his parents and two sisters.
-Kovacs had no children.
+Kovacs died on November 22, 2013 at approximately 9:50 PM, in his Mississauga, Ontario condominium from a heart attack.